csyhhu/L-OBS/PyTorch/README.md

 - If your GPU/CPU memory is limited, you can set a smaller `hessian_batch_size` and larger `stride_factor`in `generate-Hessian-Inv-AlexNet.py`

+- Before you use the code, an ImageNet dataset should be prepared.
+Pay attention that PyTorch uses a different validation folder structure.
+You need to refine the val folder under [this](https://github.com/pytorch/examples/tree/master/imagenet).

 ## To be continued
-- [ ] Example codes for VGG16, ResNet, GoogleNet
+- [ ] Example codes for L-OBS in VGG16, ResNet, GoogleNet
 - [ ] Experiment details